 EDMONTON, ALBERTA – My first sentence is going to sound like I’m kissing up here, but it’s always been an honor to come to Canada for hockey games.
 My first ever road trip with the Colorado Avalanche was to this country, Sept. of 1995, to Cornwall, Ontario.
 Twenty five years later, I’m sitting in an Airbnb in Edmonton, serving (technically) Day 2 of a 14-day quarantine.

 Why am I in Edmonton, Alberta, serving a 14-day quarantine?
-Because the Avalanche are playing postseason games here in a couple weeks and I’ll be damned if I’m not going to be in the building when they happen.
+Because the Avalanche are playing postseason games here in a couple weeks and I’ll be god-damned if I’m not going to be in the building when they happen.
 Of the hundreds of Avs playoff games since ’95, there are two I’ve missed.
 The first was Game 6 of the 1998 first-round series right here in Edmonton.
-My grandmother passed away and I went to Massachusetts for the services.
+My grandmother passed away and I went to Ashfield, Massachusetts, for the services.
 The other was Game 4 of the 2008 first-round series with Minnesota.
-Let’s just say I had some intestinal issues and leave it at that.
+Let’s just say I had some “intestinal” issues and leave it at that.

 I have a credential to cover the 2020 Stanley Cup playoffs for Colorado Hockey Now.
 Yesterday, I boarded a flight from Denver to Vancouver, then took a flight from Vancouver to Edmonton, landing at about 11 p.m.
 I was in my airbnb just before midnight, courtesy of a friend in the media business who not only drove me straight here from the airport but who also made a nice grocery run for me.
 I have some good Alberta beef, I have waffles, I have apples and potato chips and mac and cheese, I have Monster energy drinks and I have lots and lots of spaghetti – with red sauce and some white clam sauce.
 I also have packages of frozen elk, moose and venison.
 My friend is a “game” specialist, and while I have never, ever tried venison, moose or elk, I will….think about trying it.

 Yesterday was, to use one of my new favorite words, dystopian.
-Denver International Airport had all the activity of one of my book signings many years ago, when I did on at the Tattered Cover for a book I wrote on the Broncos and exactly two people showed up to ask questions to me and former Bronco kicker Jim Turner.
+Denver International Airport had all the activity of one of my book signings many years ago.
+I did one at the Tattered Cover for a book I wrote on the Broncos and exactly two people showed up to ask questions to me and former Bronco kicker Jim Turner.

 This was the scene near my gate yesterday, at about 3 p.m. in Concourse A:

-I’ll tell you what, I was depressed by that scene.
+I’ll tell you what, I was depressed when the pic was snapped.
 I really worry for my city, my state and my country right now.
 I don’t mean to sound pretentious on that.
 But seeing such a normally busy, economically important place such as Denver’s airport having a cricket atmosphere makes me worry.
-Yesterday was the first time I’ve been at DIA since March, when it was packed full of busy, mask-free people.
+Yesterday was the first time I’ve been at DIA since March, when it was packed full of busy, mask-free people striding about their lives.

 It was then on to Vancouver, on a small regional jet, and I’d say it was about half full, which was more than I expected based on that scene at the gate earlier.
 In Vancouver safely, it was then time for the moment of truth: customs.